ashrafbd1496/Javascript-Beginner-to-Advance/README.md

     In an event, this refers to the element that received the event.
     Methods like call(), apply(), and bind() can refer this to any object.

+> The call() and apply() methods are almost the same, but they have a slight difference.
+The call() method takes the arguments as individual parameters, while the apply() method takes the arguments as an array.

 >

 [Javascript Built-in Functions](https://www.tutorialspoint.com/javascript/javascript_builtin_functions.htm)